Updated: Nov 17, 2020

 As the "Stay at Home"order in Florida goes from weeks to months, CaptK and I have embraced the 5 o'clock cocktail.
 We have always sought out Cocktail Bars in our travels.
 Our fascination with craft cocktails exploded after a stay at the Savoy Hotel in London and several visits to their famous American Bar.
 At the time of our visit, the American Bar was topping every list of Best Cocktail Bars in the world.
 The gold standard of these lists is "World's 50 Best Bars," organized by William Reed Business Media.
 We started using this list as a guide to finding quality libations as we travel.
 Some of the highlights were our visits to Tales & Spirits in Amsterdam, Cane & Table in New Orleans, Sovereign Remedies In Asheville, NC and The Clumsies in Athens, Greece.
 With our wings clipped by the coronavirus, we started recreating our favorites cocktails and sampling some innovative new ones from the safety of our home.

 Listed below are some of our favorites to date.
-This is updated as of July 1, 2020.
+This is updated as of Nov.
+17, 2020.
 While the "Stay at Home" orders have been lifted.
-Cocktail bars remain closed expect for take out.
+Cocktail bars remain closed expect for take out or have very limited seating, in most states.
 I still don't foresee traveling in the near future.
 I will continue to update our 'at-home" explorations in spirits.
 I have included recipes or links to recipes as appropriate.